James Heartfield: Life

 Heartfield has written books on the history of the British Empire, including The British and Foreign Anti-Slavery Society (2016) and The Blood-Stained Poppy: A critique of the politics of commemoration (2019).
 Heartfield has written for ArtReview, Blueprint, Spiked Online, and the Times Education Supplement.
 His Ph.D. thesis, completed under the supervision of David Chandler at the University of Westminster in 2010, was published as The European Union and the End of Politics, in 2013.

 In May 2006, with Julia Svetlichnaja, he interviewed the Russian dissident Alexander Litvinenko.
 Heartfield worked as a vaccinator during the COVID-19 pandemic.

 Politics

 Heartfield is a former member of the Revolutionary Communist Party, and was previously a writer for their magazine Living Marxism.
 In 2002 he helped set up the Audacity campaign for more house-building.
 He has written in favour of Israel's right to independence.
-Heartfield stood as a candidate for the Brexit Party in the 2019 European Parliament election in the United Kingdom for Yorkshire and the Humber but did not gain a seat.
+Heartfield stood as a candidate for the Brexit Party in the 2019 European Parliament election for Yorkshire and the Humber but did not gain a seat.
+Heartfield justified his standing as the Brexit Party being "the only serious party willing to champion the cause of democracy in the European elections" and stating that "The Brexit Party is not a racist party."